Current Projects Portfolio

 Parental Absence Support Research Project

-Working with DoDEA partners, the Clearinghouse developed five training modules plus resource materials and a website focused on assisting DoDEA teachers support the unique needs of military families.
+Working with DoDEA partners, the Clearinghouse developed eight training modules plus resource materials and a website focused on assisting DoDEA and public school teachers support the unique needs of military families.
 In addition, the Clearinghouse developed a socio-emotional and behavioral training for school-based personnel.
-The socio-emotional and behavioral training, Ready School-Wide Enrichment Training (Ready SET), is a two-day training for a core school personnel (Go Team) that focuses on safe and ready schools, behavior management, socio emotional learning strategies, functional approaches to problem behaviors, and responding to students experiencing crisis and trauma.
+The socio-emotional and behavioral training, Ready School-Wide Enrichment Training (Ready SET), is a two-day training for a core school personnel (Go Team) that focuses on safe and ready schools, behavior management, socio-emotional learning strategies, functional approaches to problem behaviors, and responding to students experiencing crisis and trauma.
 The Ready SET model includes a coaching and technical assistance component throughout the academic year to support implementation of Ready SET strategies.

 Schools Empowering At-Risk Students (SEAS)